djeada/Statistics-Notes/notes/time_series_analysis/time_series.md

 ### Time Series Analysis Techniques

+Timeseries analysis methods can be broadly classified into two main categories: time-domain methods and frequency-domain methods.

+#### Time-Domain Methods

+These methods analyze the temporal sequences of data points directly.
+The focus here is on identifying patterns such as trends, seasonality, noise, and fluctuations within the time series data.

+Key Techniques Include:
+- **Autocorrelation Analysis**: This helps measure the correlation between time-lagged observations within the same time series.
+Autocorrelation functions can help identify patterns and potential predictability based on past observations.

+- **Cross-Correlation Analysis**: This technique measures the relationship between two time series at different lags, showing how one time series may influence another.

+Some of the methods used for time-domain analysis include:
+- **Stochastic Processes**
+- **Random Vectors**
+- **Deterministic Signals**
+- **Time Delay Analysis**
+- **Nonlinear Systems**

 After decomposing the time series into its components, statistical techniques can be employed to model and forecast future points in the series.
 Some widely used techniques include:

 - **Moving averages (MA)**: A method that calculates the average of a certain number of terms before and after each data point to create a series of averages.
 It helps to smooth out noise and highlight underlying trends.